Alumni

 Jennifer Fundora

-Environmental Sciences and International Studies
+Emory University – Environmental Sciences & International Studies BA (2018)

 Faculty Mentor: Dr. Eri Saikawa (Environmental Sciences)